Light and strange vector resonances from lattice QCD at physical quark masses

-To give a systematic uncertainty for the energies themselves, one can make use of the $\AIC$ values in Eq.~\eqref{eq:AICdef}, but not the subsequent $\AIC$ values from the phase-shift fits.
-The colorful rectangles in Fig.~\ref{fig:spectrum} indicate data-driven systematic uncertainties from this first $\AIC$-weighted distribution.
+One can also use the spread of the $w_\mathrm{corr}$ distributions to give a separate systematic uncertainty for the energies themselves.
+The values of $\AIC_{\sf m}$ are not used here as the energies are intermediate results in the phase-shift calculation.
+The colorful rectangles in Fig.~\ref{fig:spectrum} indicate data-driven systematic uncertainties from this first $w_\mathrm{corr}$-weighted distribution.